cossacklabs/product-docs/themis/languages/java/installation-desktop.md

 The resulting JAR file `java-themis-X.Y.Z.jar` will be placed into `src/wrappers/themis/java/build/libs`.
 You then need to add it to your project.

-To build older versions of Themis you need to copy the entire [`com.cossacklabs.themis` package](https://github.com/cossacklabs/themis/tree/master/src/wrappers/themis/java) and configure your build system to build it as a part of the application.

 See [JavaThemis examples](https://github.com/cossacklabs/themis-java-examples)
 for illustration of how to integrate JavaThemis into your project.